 During this time, nurses must prove they are capable of safely practicing the extra senior duties necessary to thrive in the role.
 These include taking bloods from patients of all ages and carrying out, monitoring and translating ECGs.

-You should attend and complete - or at least be in the process of finishing - a series of courses designed to expand your medical knowledge.
-There are a vast number of subjects available to study but every nurse should concentrate on the following:
+You should attend and complete (or at least be in the process of finishing), a series of courses designed to expand your medical knowledge.
+There are a vast number of subjects available to study but every nurse is advised to concentrate on the following:

-Unfortunately not all of these courses are free to enrol.
-Although your trust will entirely fund your entry to some of the essential courses, you might have to spend part of or the entire fee needed for certain other training programs depending on whether another NHS trust will fund your additional learning or not.
+Unfortunately, not all of these courses are free to enrol in.
+Although your trust will entirely fund your entry to some of the essential courses, you may be required to pay for other training programs.
 Costs range between £800 to the lower thousands.

-The speed of which you take these courses directly correlates to the speed of your career progression.
+The speed at which you take these courses will directly correlate to the speed of your career progression.

 Ward managers at 'B7' must learn and master the running costs of maintaining a ward’s functionality.
 Matrons at 'B8' are granted overall control over three to four individual wards or units and are responsible for delegating to individual managers their budgets and objectives.

-Taking on a new role or responsibility will always give you new skills and experiences, more information about the company, and a bigger network of colleagues who will vouch for your willingness to progress.
+Taking on a new role or responsibility will always give you new skills and experience, plus more information about the company and a bigger network of colleagues who will vouch for your willingness to progress.

-Search Healthcare is a specialist in not only sourcing and placing nursing jobs but also guiding our workers through some of the most important issues surrounding the profession.
-If you have any questions regarding progressing through NHS bands please contact a member of the Search Medical team in your nearest office.
+Search Nursing specialises in not only sourcing and filling nursing jobs but also guiding our workers through their nursing careers.
+If you have any questions regarding progressing through the NHS bands, please contact a member of recruitment team today.